 - Once your daughter is completely comfortable in the position, ask her to hold the tampon from the middle with her strong hand.
 Tell her to look for the place where the smaller inner tube enters, the larger outer tube.
 She should be able to spot the string and place it in a direction facing away from her body.

 - Ask her to push the tampon gently through the opening.
 Using a tampon may be a little uncomfortable for your daughter initially, but tell her that getting stressed or panicking will aggravate her discomfort.
-While pushing the tampon in, ask your daughter to direct it towards the small of her back.
+While pushing the tampon in, ask your daughter to direct it towards her back.

 - As your daughter inserts the tampon, the applicator or outer tube will completely go inside her body.
 Tell her to stop once this happens.